Inflammation vs. Infection. (Often confused)

 Link: Inflammation (From Wikipedia)

-• Inflammation - is a natural and immediate response of the immune system to repair tissue damage, such as a blow, accident, harsh chemicals, radiation, burn, or pathogens infection.
+• Inflammation is a natural and immediate response of the immune system to repair tissue damage caused by a blow, accident, harsh chemicals, radiation, burn, or pathogen infection.

-• Infection - is a direct result of pathogens (Bacteria, viruses, parasites, etc.) The immune response to this infection is inflammation.
+• Infection is a direct result of pathogens (Bacteria, viruses, parasites, etc.).
+The immune response to infection is inflammation.

 Prominent examples of inflammation that do not necessarily involve infection: